uchitel/eventex/README.md

 derived from ViewGroup (LinearLayout, FrameLayout, etc..)

 ### Features
-- asynchronously deliver messages between components of an Activity.
+- Delivers messages between UI components of an Activity.
+- Supports synchronous and asynchronous communication.
-- no need to subscribe/unsubscribe to receive messages.
+- No need to subscribe/unsubscribe to receive messages.
-- completely decouples components.
+- Completely decouples components.
-- no reflection and no ProGuard rules.
+- No reflection and no ProGuard rules.
-- tiny code size.
+- Tiny code size.

 ### Requirements
 - Android 4.1.0(API 16) or above.